Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## 6) Objective A - Understand Customer Sentiment with Key Insights
-We first analyze the text of all reviews to identify the most commonly used words.
-This helps us determine recurring themes and patterns across the dataset.
+All reviews were analyzed on the particular sekected products to identify the most commonly used words.
+This helps determine recurring themes and patterns across the dataset.

     # calculate the number of occurence of each word in the entire list of words
     all_words_frequency = FreqDist(all_words)